21wh1a1261-PREMALATHA/Sample/README.md

 # Bookstore
-This is the MERN project
+This is a MERN project